Takosaga/Takosaga/README.md

 ---

 ### [Teacher's Helper (Retrieval-Augmented Generation for Teaching Resources)](https://github.com/Takosaga/teachers_helper)

+Challenge: There is plentiful resources to be used online and provided by school districts, how can a teacher pick the correct resource to use to teach a specific lesson?
+Results: I created a slack chat bot that uses RAG to retrive relavant materials based on questions asked.

 Developed during the AI for Connectivity Hackathon, this project addresses the challenge of retrieving high-quality teaching resources, especially in low-resource communities.